ontariotechu-csci4020u/lab9/README.md

 2. Author a grammar as illustrated above.
 Note your grammar *must* accept all 9 sample programs given.

   > You need to complete `src/ProgLang.g4`.

+3. Modify the grammar with SDD _attributes_ and _actions_ so that the parser will evaluate the expressions.
+At the top level, the _program_ target should also print the expression as a string, and its evaluated result.

 3. Make sure you can pass all the tests.

   > `make check` will perform verification against all test cases.
 The test programs are provided in `tests/*.proglang`.

+# Helpers

+The Makefile given comes with helper facilities:

+- `make check` checks against **all** test cases.
+You may want to run individual test cases as you tackle with the grammar.

+- `make run file=tests/1.proglang` will run only the file specified by `file=...`.

+- `make debug file=tests/1.proglang` will run the file specified, and it will print out the parse tree so you can examine how the parser interpretes the program.